 - Have an icebreaker/opener.

-- Pair a new leader partner with a mentor leader.
+- Pair a new leader with a mentor leader.

 - Designate a greeter to say hello to everyone as they arrive.